 Over three million square feet of office space is being built at King’s Cross in 19 new and historic buildings.
 The buildings are designed by different, world-renowned architects – each bringing its own distinctive contribution to the scheme.
 Internet giant Google UK is building its UK headquarters here in a landmark building which pushes the boundaries of sustainable workplace design.
 In fact, every office building at King’s Cross is designed with environmental sustainability at its core.
 Google UK is joined by PRS for Music, BNP Paribas Real Estate and the London Borough of Camden – whose headquarter building is one of the first in London to be awarded a BREEAM “Outstanding” rating.
 King’s Cross is firmly established as one of the most exciting and interesting locations in Central London.

-In March 2015 Argent Related was selected to partner with London Borough of Barnet to develop Brent Cross South, an 192-acre area south of the Brent Cross shopping centre.
+In March 2015 Argent Related was selected to partner with London Borough of Barnet to develop Brent Cross Town, a 180-acre area south of the Brent Cross shopping centre.
 The new development will sit alongside Hammerson and Standard Life Investments’ redevelopment of Brent Cross shopping centre, connected via a new pedestrian bridge across the North Circular.
-The Brent Cross South masterplan includes 6,700 homes and workspace for over 25,000 new jobs; a new high street, with local shops and restaurants; improved transport connections with the new station serving the development and better walking and cycle routes; and new parks, squares and community facilities.
+The Brent Cross Town masterplan includes 6,700 homes and workspace for over 25,000 new jobs; a new high street, with local shops and restaurants; improved transport connections with the new station serving the development and better walking and cycle routes; and new parks, squares and community facilities.